Author Archives: Admin

 East Lothian Aid for Refugees …

-A message from Caroline McGregor on behalf of East Lothian Aid for Refugees …
+A message on behalf of East Lothian Aid for Refugees …

 East Lothian Aid for Refugees is a non-profit community interest company created to help the refugee crisis in Europe.
 They are currently collecting donations from all over East Lothian, and fundraising for trips to Calais and further afield with aid.
 More information can be found on their website.